connorrothschild/cudi-hums/README.md

 ## Things I need to fix
 - [ ] Add axis titles
 - [ ] A lil explainer like 'Know literally nothing about Kid Cudi?
 Click here!
 With modal popup or smth
+- [ ] Tooltip should follow mouse on mousemove?
+Or static positioning

 ## Things I fixed
 - [x] ~~On mobile, the last step only lasts for a few pixels before losing `.active`~~